 The water usage projections are staggering.
 Food & Water Watch estimates that AI data centers could consume as much water by 2028 as 18.5 million US households use indoors.
 That's equivalent to the indoor water usage of Virginia, Maryland, and Washington DC combined.
 Each ChatGPT query uses roughly a bottle of water for cooling, and usage is only accelerating.

 Energy companies are responding predictably - by building more fossil fuel infrastructure.
-Utilities plan to meet AI's power demands with across the Southeast, which would lock in decades of climate emissions.
-Recent research also links this expansion to increased in communities near data centers.
+Utilities plan to meet AI's power demands with new gas plants and pipelines across the Southeast, which would lock in decades of climate emissions.
+Recent research also links this expansion to increased local air pollution in communities near data centers.